Chapter 1. Introduction to Hammer

 After changing hammer’s logging behavior, you must restart Satellite services.

-# foreman-maintain service restart
+# satellite-maintain service restart

 To set debug level for all components, use the following command: